 St. Ambrose University was founded as St. Ambrose Seminary in 1882 by the Most Reverend John McMullen, first Bishop of the Roman Catholic Diocese of Davenport, Iowa.
 He named the school after St. Ambrose, the fourth-century Bishop of Milan, Doctor of the Church, lawyer, Roman governor, and advisor to several Roman emperors.
 St. Ambrose was a renowned orator, thinker and administrator, but he is most well-known as the person responsible for the conversion of St. Augustine to Christianity.

-Located along a bluff of the great Mississippi River, St. Ambrose University has come a long way since it began as a seminary and school of commerce for young men in 1882.
+Located along the bluffs of the great Mississippi River, St. Ambrose University has come a long way since it began as a seminary and school of commerce for young men in 1882.
 According to the Seminary's 1883 catalog, its purpose was "to impart to students a thorough mental culture so as to enable them to fulfill any chosen position in life."
 To accomplish this, there were, from the beginning, curricula in the humanities and the arts and sciences, as well as professional studies such as pre-law, pre-medicine and business.

 Over more than a century, countless students destined to influence the world have walked across our campus.
-For over 125 years St. Ambrose students have arrived on campus every fall seeking great opportunity and vast experiences.
+St. Ambrose students have arrived on campus every year seeking great opportunities and vast experiences.
 Anchored in Davenport, Iowa, St. Ambrose University thrives as a quiet, secluded campus in a diverse and vibrant urban setting.
 While there is great opportunity for students to engage in the many living and learning opportunities on campus, they are part of a diverse and economically growing Quad Cities region located in the heart of the Midwest and home to a variety of health science and manufacturing industries.
-While grounded in the work ethic and vision of the Midwest, St. Ambrose University is a university with relationships across the world.
+While grounded in the work ethic and vision of the Midwest, St. Ambrose is a university with relationships across the world.
 Faculty work diligently to prepare our students with the knowledge, skills, and disposition necessary for a future that is global and well beyond the doorsteps of campus.

 But, as a University, we don't stop there.
 Our Vision calls us to be a leading institution; an institution committed to academic excellence, grounded in the liberal arts, and dedicated to social justice and service.